nouvist/codespace.flutter/README.md

 # codespace.flutter

-Flutter and Android SDK Docker image for Codespace.
-Created primarily for my personal use.
+A Docker image with Flutter and Android SDK for Codespace.
+I made it mainly for myself.

 ## What is included?